Drogglbecher/app/README.md

 Then an android virtual device (AVD) is needed.
-There is a management tool dealing with these AVDs withing the `<androidSDK>/tools/bin` dir called `avdmanager`.
+There is a management tool dealing with these AVDs located at the `<androidSDK>/tools/bin` dir called `avdmanager`.

 First a specific SDK is loaded:
 ```
 <android_sdk>/tools/bin/sdkmanager "<sdk_id>"
 ```
-An SDK ID could be e.g. "system-images;android-25;google_apis;x86".
+A SDK ID could be e.g. "system-images;android-25;google_apis;x86".

 Possible device IDs could be accessed by a call to
 ```